google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 Subscribing to receive message from a topic with the Go CDK takes three steps:

-1. [Open a subscription][] to a topic with the Pub/Sub provider of your choice (once per subscription).
+1. [Open a subscription][] to a topic with the Pub/Sub service of your choice (once per subscription).
 2. [Receive and acknowledge messages][] from the topic.
 After completing any work related to the message, use the Ack method to prevent it from being